respawn-app/FlowMVI/docs/android.md

 }
 ```

-Under the hood, the `MVIComposable` function will efficiently subscribe to the store (it is lifecycle-aware) and
+Under the hood, the `subscribe` function will efficiently subscribe to the store (it is lifecycle-aware) and
 use the composition scope to process your events.
 Event processing will stop in `onPause()` of the parent activity.
 In `onResume()`, the composable will resubscribe.
-MVIComposable will recompose when state changes, but not
+Your composable will recompose when state changes, but not
 resubscribe to events.
 The lifecycle state is customizable.

 ?> Compose plays well with MVI style because state changes will trigger recompositions.
 Just mutate your state,
 and the UI will update to reflect changes.
-Also, the `ConsumerScope` is `@Stable`, so you can safely send intents from
+Also, the `IntentReceiver` is `@Stable`, so you can safely send intents from
 anywhere without awkward method references and unstable lambdas.

-* Use the `consume` block to subscribe to `MVIActions`.
+* Use the lambda parameter of `subscribe` to subscribe to `MVIActions`.
   Those will be processed as they arrive and the `consume` lambda
   will **suspend** until an action is processed.
 Use a receiver coroutine scope to
   launch new coroutines that will parallelize your flow (e.g. for snackbars).
 * A best practice is to make your state handling (UI redraw composable) a pure function and extract it to a separate
   Composable such as `ScreenContent(state: ScreenState)` to keep your `*Screen` function clean, as shown above.
-* If you want to send `MVIIntent`s from a nested composable, just use `ConsumerScope` as a context:
+* If you want to send `MVIIntent`s from a nested composable, just use `IntentReceiver` as a context.
-  `ConsumerScope<ScreenIntent, ScreenAction>.ScreenContent(state: ScreenState)`.
-Use type aliases to clean up the
-  declaration of the function.

 If you have defined your `*Content` function, you will get a composable that can be easily used in previews.
 That composable will not need DI, Local Providers from compose, or anything else for that matter, to draw itself.
-But there's a catch: It has a `ConsumerScope<I, A>` as a receiver.
-To deal with this, there is an `EmptyScope`
+But there's a catch: It has an `IntentReceiver<I>` as a parameter.
+To deal with this, there is an `EmptyReceiver`
 composable.
-EmptyScope introduces a scope that does not collect actions and does nothing when an intent is sent, which is
+EmptyReceiver does nothing when an intent is sent, which
-exactly what we want for previews.
+is exactly what we want for previews.
 We can now define our `PreviewParameterProvider` and the Preview composable.

 ```kotlin
 private class PreviewProvider : StateProvider<CounterState>(